amirothman/genre-erkennung-pipeline/Tutorial.md

     python extract_features.py

 After running that script, you will realize a bunch of csv files in your dataset.
 It may take a while for this process to finish.
 Have a cup of coffee or a line of cocaine.
-Depends on which level of a rockstar you are.
+Depends on which level of rockstar you are.

 Before proceeding, you are going to have to create another directory for your pickled_vectors.